 (b) criminal liability to pay penalties and/or a maximum of 2 years’ imprisonment.

-(a) Eligible Whistleblowers (or any other employee or person) can seek compensation and other remedies through the courts if:
+(a) Eligible Whistleblowers (or any other team member or person) can seek compensation and other remedies through the courts if:

 (i) They suffer loss, damage or injury because of a protected disclosure; or

-(ii) Altius failed to take reasonable precautions and exercise due diligence to prevent the detrimental conduct.
+(ii) Altius Group failed to take reasonable precautions and exercise due diligence to prevent the detrimental conduct.

-This policy provides employees and officers of Altius with an avenue to raise legitimate and serious concerns about disclosable matters.
-It is unacceptable for Altius employees and officers to make malicious or false disclosures, or to knowingly provide false or misleading information regarding a disclosure.
+This policy provides team members and officers of Altius Group with an avenue to raise legitimate and serious concerns about reportable conduct.
+It is unacceptable for Altius Group team members to make malicious or false disclosures, or to knowingly provide false or misleading information regarding a disclosure.
 The making of a malicious or false disclosure or the provision of knowingly false or misleading information may be subject to disciplinary action up to and including termination of employment.